What Does a Black Ring Symbolize?

 Another relatively metal that has become popular in jewelry, tungsten is the strongest metal of them all.
 Used in the manufacturing of missiles, while not completely indestructible, its strength and scratch resistance make it a popular choice.
 Black tungsten is formed through the addition of titanium alloys.

-Is the Color Black Suitable for Wedding Rings?
+Is Black Suitable for Wedding Rings?

 black ring etsy